mhaagens/lazy-route/README.md

 #### Dependencies and requirements

-This component only works with React Router 4 and it probably doesn't work correctly with Webpack 1, so use Webpack 2.
+This component only works with React Router 4 and Webpack 2 (because of System.import).

 #### Usage